WWF-Sweden/ITR-tool/README.md

 > Visit https://wwf-sweden.github.io/ITR-tool/ for the full documentation

-> If you have any additional questions or comments send a mail to: finance@sciencebasedtargets.org
+> If you have any additional questions or comments send a mail to: ekonomi-finans@wwf.se

 # WWF Finance Tool